Gito-Dev/Gito-Dev/README.md

 ## Education

 I Studiet 4 year's at A Profesional High School (Technology Information and Communication) In co-op with Cisco , also certified CCAN ,IT Essentials, Google Wireframes and Cyber Deffens , Meta Front End Dev .
-Currently studing at Softuni (software engineer)
+"I am currently pursuing software engineering studies at SoftUni."

 -  I’m currently working on Traveling Agency Website
 -  I’m currently learning React and Tailwind